Sir Geoffrey Boycott readmitted to hospital with pneumonia after throat surgery

-Boycott, 83, was discharged from hospital on Friday after a successful operation to remove a cancerous tumour from his throat.
+Sir Geoffrey developed pneumonia after undergoing an operation to remove a cancerous tumour from his throat

 Support truly